 Why go?
 Because it’s totally doable to hit up DC’s highlights in just one day.

 Sure, the nation’s capital warrants a proper visit of its own, but at just about two hours from Richmond, it’s also a very manageable day trip, especially if you take the train and bypass traffic.
-Leave Richmond early in the morning and you’ll have plenty of time to visit your favorite Smithsonian museum and walk or bike around the monuments.
+Leave Richmond early in the morning and you’ll have plenty of time to visit your favorite Smithsonian museum, see the White House, and walk or bike around the monuments.
+Many of the city's most popular spots are free to visit.
+Add them to your list alongside your list of free things to do in Richmond, VA.
 Depending on the season, you may prefer to schedule in some sports: D.C.
 United, the Washington Nationals and the Washington Capitals are just a few of the teams based here.
 Grab some grub at a food hall like Union Market or The Roost before hopping back on the train to return to Richmond.

-How to get to Washington, DC: If you’re driving up Interstate 95 to reach DC from Richmond, you’ll want to time your trip carefully – traffic can be brutal in northern Virginia.
+How to get to Washington, DC from Richmond: If you’re driving up Interstate 95 to reach DC from Richmond, you’ll want to time your trip carefully – traffic can be brutal in northern Virginia.
 To make the trip easier, take an Amtrak train from one of Richmond’s two train stations.
 Two hours later, you’ll be right in the heart of the city at Washington DC’s Union Station.

 The Rotunda at the University of Virginia at sunset with the Thomas Jefferson statue in Charlottesville, Virginia